-Fig. 1 Schematic diagram of the experiment set-up:

-(a) experimental apparatus for two-layered two-dimensional rectangular granular packedbed.

-(b) a symmetrical model represents the heat transfer and water infiltration within the twodimensional granular packed bed.
+Fig. 1.
+Schematic diagram of the experiment set-up: (a) experimental apparatus for two-layered two-dimensional rectangular granular packed-bed. (b) a symmetrical model represents the heat transfer and water infiltration within the two-dimensional granular packed bed.

-3. Results and Discussion
+3. Results and Discussion 3.1 Parametric study

-3.1 Parametric Study

 In this study, the dynamics of heat transfer and water infiltration are described for differing circumstances.
-The study employs particle sizes of 0.05mm (fine particles) and 0.15mm (coarse particles) in diameters.
+The study employs particle sizes of 0.05mm (fine particles) and 0.15mm (coarse particles) in diameter.
 We consider two porous packed bed systems, FC-bed (fine bed attached over coarse bed) and CF-bed (coarse bed attached over fine bed).
-The result focuses attention on the comparison of cases in arranging large particle layer on top (CFbed) and small particle layer on top (FCbed).
-The influences of three parameters, namely, the layer configuration (CF-Bed and FC Bed), the supplied water temperature (25 °C, 45 °C, and 55 °C), and the supplied water flux ( $f = 0.15 \text{ kg/m}^2\text{s}$ f = 0.20 kg/ms) have been and systematically investigated.
+The result focuses attention on the comparison of cases in arranging a large particle layer on top (CFbed) and a small particle layer on top (FCbed).
+The influences of three parameters, namely, the layer configuration (CF-Bed and FC Bed), the supplied water temperature (25 °C, 45 °C, and 55 °C), and the supplied water flux ($f = 0.15 \text{ kg/m}^2 \text{s}$ and f

+= $0.20 \text{ kg/m}^2\text{s}$) have been systematically investigated.
 From the parametric study, we observe the effects associated with each factor and analyze their contributions to the water infiltration, the infiltration front, the temperature distribution, and the temperature increase.

-3.2 Effect of Layer Configuration
+3.2 Effect of layer configuration

-Figs. 2 and 6 show the effect of layer configuration on water infiltration in the granular packed beds at the supplied water fluxes of 0.15 kg/ms and 0.20 kg/ms, respectively.
-As shown in the results, the water permeability in the CFbed is faster than the water permeability in the FC-bed.
-This is due to the large particle layer (coarse particle) placed in the upper part of the CF-bed.
+Figs. 2 and 6 show the effect of layer configuration on water infiltration in the granular packed beds at the supplied water fluxes of $0.15 \text{ kg/m}^2\text{s}$ and $0.20 \text{ kg/m}^2\text{s}$, respectively.
+As shown in the results, the water permeability in the CF-bed is faster than the water permeability in the FC-bed.
+This is due to the large particle layer (coarse particle) being placed in the upper part of the CF-bed.
 In the upper part of the CF bed, the water permeability is relatively high due to a little water retention of large porous particles, causing the water to infiltrate downward quickly and spread only a small distance in the lateral direction.
-While the small particle layer

-(fine particle) placed below with high capillary pressure results in slowing the infiltration downward and a wider spread of the water distribution over the entire region.
+When the small particle layer (fine particle) is placed below, high capillary pressure results in slowing the infiltration downward and a wider spread of the water distribution over the entire region.
 As for the FC-bed particles, the small particle layer placed in the upper part of the FC-bed, which contains very small continuous pores, has low permeability and transmits water very slowly.
 The water slowly transmits through the small particles on the upper part and temporarily stops further infiltration when it reaches the boundary between the upper and lower porous layers due to the effect of the high capillary pressure in the small particle layer.
-As a result, the water spreads in a lateral direction of the small particles packed bed on the top layer as shown in Figs. 6 and 6.
-Until when the capillary pressure drops below the liquid pressure so that the water will continue to fill the pores of the large particle layer below.
+As a result, the water spreads in a lateral direction of the small particles packed bed on the top layer as shown in Figs. 6 and 7.
+When the capillary pressure drops below the liquid pressure, the water will continue to fill the pores of the large particle layer below.